Versha Verma

 Versha Verma (born 20 December 1978) is a Lucknow-based social worker and poet who runs a non-profit called Ek Koshish Aisi Bhi which she started in 2015.
 Her work came to prominence during the COVID-19 pandemic when she began providing free assistance to families, transporting mortal remains from hospitals to cremation grounds and performing their last rites, all while risking her own life.

 Early life and education

 Versha was born in Lucknow into a business class family.
 Her father is a goldsmith, and her mother is a housewife.

 Versha completed her education in Lucknow.
 She did her schooling from Navyug Kanya Mahavidyalaya, graduated in Arts from Avadh Girls' Degree College, Lucknow and completed her post-graduation in English from Kanpur University.

-Versha was also a national-level Judo player and won many medals.